Kimbo Slice: Personal life and death

 In May 1994, Ferguson married L. Shontae, the mother of his children RaeChelle, Kevin II, and Kevinah.
 From this union, there are also three grandsons named Kevin III, Akieno, and Kimbo-Legacy, as well as one granddaughter named Isis.
 Kevin Jr. is also a mixed martial artist.
-Slice also had a son named Kevlar and a daughter named Kassandra.
+Ferguson also had a son named Kevlar and a daughter named Kassandra.
 He also had two stepdaughters named Rae'Chelle (by his first wife) and Kiara.
 Before he died, he enjoyed spending time with two of his grandsons, K3 and JuJu (Akieno).
 Kimbo-Legacy and Isis were both born after Slice's death.
 At the time of his death, he was engaged to his long-time girlfriend.

-On June 3, 2016, Slice was admitted to a hospital in Margate, Florida.
+On June 3, 2016, Ferguson was admitted to a hospital in Margate, Florida.
 He died of congestive heart failure on June 6 at the age of 42.
 An autopsy also revealed a mass on his liver.
 Scott Coker, CEO of Bellator MMA, said, "We are all shocked and saddened by the devastating and untimely loss of Kimbo Slice, a beloved member of the Bellator family."
-Dada, despite their rivalry and remembering the one-time friendship, paid tribute to his fallen adversary on the Instagram social media page, citing him as a somebody who "Showed the world that a guy from the back yard circuit can make it in professional sports and do the impossible".
+Dada, despite their rivalry and remembering the one-time friendship, paid tribute to his fallen adversary on the Instagram social media page, citing him as someone who "Showed the world that a guy from the back yard circuit can make it in professional sports and do the impossible".